Edge multiscale finite element methods for semilinear parabolic problems with heterogeneous coefficients: The edge multiscale method

 \subsection{Error estimates}

 In this section, we are concerned with deriving the convergence rates of \eqref{eq:ms-prob} following the framework given in \cite{li2019convergence,fu2023wavelet}.
-The following result is a slight modification of Lemma 5.1 from \cite{fu2023wavelet}, which establishes \emph{a priori} estimates for the global bubble function $\uI$. \begin{lem} Let $\uI$ be defined in \eqref{eq:def-uII}.
-Then there holds
+The following result is a slight modification of Lemma 5.1 from \cite{fu2023wavelet}, which establishes \emph{a priori} estimates for the global bubble function $\uI$.